 Location: Start and end at Kapa’a Beach Park and just follow the pathway around the coast to the north.

-My first Kauai hiking trail was a very easy one with a flat footpath taking you the entire way around the coast from the town of Kapa’a to Pineapple Dump.
+I started off with one of the easy hikes in Kauai, the Kauai Coastal Path.
+This Kauai hike consists of a flat footpath which takes you the entire way around the coast from the town of Kapa’a to Pineapple Dump.

 There are some beautiful coastal views along the way with waves crashing onto the black rocks below the path.
 Soon the gorgeous golden sands of Kealia beach, the nicest on the Central Coast, will come into view.
 It is definitely worth stopping here for a swim, I found it much nicer than Kapa’a beach park with calmer and clearer water although it has been known for the waves to get quite rough too.